electricessence/TypeScript.NET/README.md

 After some time and effort, I've decided that this library should be module based since there are too many files and dependencies that may or may not get used.
 This is simply the right decision and results in:
 * Only loading what you need, when you need it.
 You can import the entire TypeScript.NET library in your project and not worry about extra bytes you don't want.
 * If you care about bundling and minification r.js is probably the right way to go.
-* The modular structure is not limited to requirejs since it should work perfeclty well with JSPM/SystemJS.
+* The modular structure is not limited to requirejs since it should work perfectly well with JSPM/SystemJS.
 * It is easy to change the module types. :)

 # Learn, Connect & Evolve
 https://www.youtube.com/channel/UCG2QyAgVUEKSMBaC0Fkp5GQ

+# Unit Tests
+Simply launch /tests/index.html to see existing unit tests and their status.

 # Documentation
 Currently improving over time using JSDoc style comments and TypeDoc. http://http://typedoc.io/